|Nutritional Guidelines (per serving)|

-- Place on the hot grill in a smoker, and smoke for 1 hour at 250 deg, turning once.
 Remove potato and wrap each in a double layer of heavy-duty aluminum foil.
-Seal the foil and place back in smoker for another 1 to 1 1/2 hours or until tender in the center when poked with a knife or skewer.
+Seal the foil and place back in the smoker for another 1 to 1 1/2 hours or until tender in the center when poked with a knife or skewer.

 - You can omit the 'foil step' and the outsides of the potatoes will have a crunchier consistency.
 These are always the hit of the party.

 - If you are uncomfortable using bacon grease, you can use vegetable shortening instead.
-I do suggest a good amount of lard on these, so olive oil or vegetable might not cut it for this recipe.
+We suggest a good amount of lard on these, so olive oil or vegetable might not cut it for this recipe.

 - If you do not have access to a smoker, a charcoal grill will work just fine.
-This side dish is also perfect from camping.
+This side dish is also perfect for camping.